All Episodes

 Oh, that's not good.

-That goes against the narrative.
+That goes against their narrative.

 Remember that case?

-Anyway, no holds barred attempt to find somebody, anybody who'll say that Donald Trump colluded with Russia.
+Anyway, no holds barred, attempt to find somebody, anybody who'll say that Donald Trump colluded with Russia.

-Now we do have collusion evidence, and the evidence is right there transparent in front of our face, and we've been playing it all week.
+Now, we do have collusion evidence, and the evidence is right there transparent in front of our face.

 It's like the funniest audio we've ever heard.